ibm-cloud-docs/event-notifications/en-destination-slack.md

 A slack represents a service destination, where an incoming notification can be consumed programmatically.
 For example, an incoming notification about an event can trigger a slack notification based on the content of the incoming notification.
 {: shortdesc}

+When a message of length greater than 3000 characters is sent to slack, the message text will get truncated with leaders `[...]`.
+{: note}

 ## Generate slack incoming webhook URL
 {: #en-generate-slack-incoming-webhook-url}